Can hypnotic suggestion help when managing pain after a stroke?

 Well, that’s where you have to go back to what is his Take your time.
-Learn to breathe, visualizing what you do want picture, imagine, act as if this, this and this and this, you have to fill in the blanks.
-And then like I said, Don’t expect this to happen the next five seconds.
+Learn to breathe, visualize what you want to picture, imagine, act as if this, this, and this, you have to fill in the blanks.
+And then like I said, Don’t expect this to happen in the next five seconds.
 It’s going to happen as quickly as your subconscious mind and your body is ready.

 There isn’t a rehearsal and 100% live hundred percent improv.
-And if that don’t work, you had to go to that.
-So you learn how to tap dance really, really good.
-And that’s helped me with working with a lot of different people a lot of different issues.
+And if that doesn’t work, you had to go to that.
+So you learn how to tap dance really, really well.
+And that’s helped me with working with a lot of different people on a lot of different issues.

 Nice.
 That’s much better. very empowering.
 Kevin.
 It’s been a really interesting chat.
 It’s been a fascinating understanding of what it is that you do and how people can help themselves recover.
 Tell me if somebody wanted to find out a little bit more about you, where would they go?

 They’re made in Australia from very high-quality paper and protected by a plastic box to ensure durability and easy storage.
-Pack start from around $42 including tax and deliveries free to Australia address,
+Pack starts from around $42 including tax and deliveries are free to Australian address,

 Come along to realsolutions.com.au to check them out.